 science education, particularly at the high-school level.
 I currently direct the

-Advising: If you have taken one of my courses and done well, please feel to contact me about research opportunities.
+Advising: If you have taken one of my courses and done well, please feel free to contact me about research opportunities.

 My wife, Delphine, is an associate professor in the Clemson Bioengineering department.